MissouriMRR/IARC-2020/vision/camera/README.md

+## Camera Modules
+All camera modules have a generic interface so they can be swapped out easily.

 # Example Code

 The following are examples of how to use the camera child classes.
 As always, make sure to either change file import paths,